Freedom Planet: Plot

 Afterward, Zao sends the protagonists as emissaries to Shang Tu to discuss an alliance against Shuigang.
 Traveling by airship, the team gets ambushed by Shuigang's sky battalion, and they crash into a river leading to Shang Tu.
 Arriving at the palace, they are detained by the Magister, as Neera accuses them of trying to cover up Zao's crimes.
 After an unsuccessful attempt of Milla to break out of jail, Torque is acquitted when Lilac falsely pleads guilty.
 Lilac, Carol, and Milla quickly break out together to reunite with Torque, only to see him captured by Brevon and Serpentine.
 Carol quarrels with Lilac and storms off.
 Lilac sends Milla to find her and then goes to save Torque from Brevon's nearby base, but she is captured and tortured by Brevon.
 Meanwhile, Carol and Milla ally with Spade to storm the base, where they rescue Torque and Lilac.
 They are all separated in the ensuing conflict.
-Neera finds Lilac, arrests her, and brings her back to Shang Tu, where the Magister determines that she is innocent and reveals that Zao is challenging Shuigang for the Stone.
+Neera finds Lilac, arrests her, and brings her back to Shang Tu, where the Magister determines that she is innocent and sends her on a mission to recover an artifact containing information about the Kingdom Stone and their history in return of clearing her name.

+Afterwards, the Magister reveals that Zao has challenged Shuigang for the Stone.
 Lilac rejoins her friends and convinces Shang Mu and Shang Tu to unite against Dail and Brevon's army.
 During the battle, Brevon announces that his ship is repaired, and Lilac, Milla, and Carol board it.
-The team combats Brevon's minions, including a mutated Serpentine.
+The team combats Brevon's minions, including his AI assistant, Syntax, and a mutated Serpentine.
 Brevon captures Milla and turns her into a grotesque monster that attacks the other protagonists, who are forced to render her unconscious.
-Enraged, Lilac and Carol attack and defeat Brevon, but the Kingdom Stone is destroyed in the process.
-Although he was defeated by the girls, Brevon has seemingly disappeared.
-Shortly after the battle, Milla awakens in a medical tent and sees the sky lit up by swirling, crystalline energy released from the Kingdom Stone.
+Enraged, Lilac and Carol attack and defeat Brevon, but the Kingdom Stone is destroyed and he escapes.
+Shortly after the battle, Milla awakens in a medical tent, and everyone sees the sky lit up by swirling, crystalline energy released from the Kingdom Stone.
 The realization of the Kingdom Stone persisting in a different form brought an end to the war.
 Once Milla has fully recovered, Torque says goodbye to the girls and returns to space, with the promise that he will one day meet them again.